Glenn Hughes (musician): Health recovery and career rejuvenation (1991–2008)

-Autobiography and other projects (2009-2016)
+Autobiography and other projects (2009–2016)

 In 2009, Hughes formed Black Country Communion with Jason Bonham (drums), Joe Bonamassa (guitar) and Derek Sherinian (keyboards).
-The band released three albums through 2012 and disbanded in March 2013 following the departure of guitarist Bonamassa.
+The band released three albums through 2012 and disbanded in March 2013 following the departure of Bonamassa.
 Black Country Communion reunited in 2016 and released a fourth album in 2017.

 In July 2010, Hughes appeared as a guest vocalist (together with singer Jørn Lande) fronting Heaven & Hell at the High Voltage Rock Festival in London as a tribute to the late Ronnie James Dio.

 Hughes' autobiography was published in May 2011 by British specialist limited edition publishers Foruli.
 The book, titled Deep Purple and Beyond: Scenes from the Life of a Rock Star, was co-written with author Joel McIver and featured contributions by Tony Iommi, David Coverdale, Ozzy Osbourne, and Tom Morello, as well as a foreword by Lars Ulrich of Metallica.
 An extended paperback edition, retitled Glenn Hughes: The Autobiography, was published in late 2011 by Jawbone Press.

 On 13 September 2012, Hughes and Derek Sherinian met Bako Sahakyan, the president of the breakaway Nagorno-Karabakh Republic and organised a concert in Stepanakert.

 In 2013, Hughes made a special guest appearance on the debut, self-titled album from Device.
 He is featured on the song "Through It All" accompanying David Draiman on vocals.

 Hughes has been touring as a member of Kings of Chaos, performing lead vocals, backing vocals and acoustic guitars, since early 2013.
 In late 2013, he formed a new band called California Breed with drummer Jason Bonham and guitarist Andrew Watt.
 The group released one self-titled album in 2014.
 California Breed announced in 2015 that they had broken up.

 During 2015, Hughes undertook a solo world tour, featuring guitarist Doug Aldrich and drummer Pontus Engborg.
 The next year, he released his most recent studio album, Resonate.